 This is what gives the soup its amazing flavor and color.

-1 T olive oil
+- 1 –2 tablespoons olive oil

-- 4 garlic cloves, big chopped
+- 4 garlic cloves, rough chopped

-½ cup carrots- small diced
+- 1/2 cup carrots- small diced

-2 yukon gold potatoes, diced
+- 2 yukon gold potatoes, diced

-8 ounces fresh baby spinach leaves
+- 8 ounces fresh baby spinach leaves

-4 oz fresh basil leaves
+- 8 oz fresh basil leaves

-4 oz queso fresco cheese- diced into small ½ inch cubes -divided
+- 4 oz queso fresco cheese- diced into small 1/2 inch cubes -divided

-salt and pepper to taste
+- salt and pepper to taste

-4 oz Penne Rigata (or sub gluten free pasta or quinoa)
+- 4 oz Penne Rigata (or sub gluten free pasta or quinoa)

 1. Heat beef stock and water in a large pot over high heat, bring to a boil.

-2. At the same time, saute shallot and garlic in a big skillet with 1 T olive oil, over medium heat until golden and fragrant.
+2. At the same time, saute shallot and garlic in a big skillet with olive oil, over medium heat until golden and fragrant.
 Lower the heat and add spinach, stirring until wilted.
 Add basil, and stir until wilted.

 3.Place spinach/basil mixture in a blender with one third of the queso fresco cheese and 1-2 cups stock/water mixture.
 Blend until very smooth.
 Set aside.

-5. Simmer 5 minutes and add pasta.
+5. Simmer 5 minutes and add the pasta.
 Cook 7 minutes or until cooked until al dente.
 Turn off stove.
 Pour in the spinach mixture and stir.